-See the request portion of Example: Create a vApp From an OVF Package.
+See the request portion of Create a vApp From an OVF Package .

-- 4 POST the InstantiateOvfParams to the instantiateOvf URL you retrieved in Step 2 See the request portion of Example: Create a vApp From an OVF Package. - 5 Examine the response.
+4 POST the InstantiateOvfParams to the instantiateOvf URL you retrieved in Step 2

+See the request portion of Create a vApp From an OVF Package .

 The response, a VApp element, contains a File element that specifies an upload URL for the OVF descriptor.
-See the response portion of Example: Create a vApp From an OVF Package
+See the response portion of Create a vApp From an OVF Package